 - The Class Family Group structure and preventative measures now in place should help us prevent a COVID-19 outbreak in the school community.
 The procedures we now have in place are based on the guidelines for childcare centers that stayed open during March-May.

-- If we do have a temporary closure next year, it may only impact one classroom or certain classrooms.
+- If we do have a temporary closure this year, it may only impact one classroom or certain classrooms.

 Q. Will tuition be discounted if there is another temporary closure next year?

 - We are sensitive to the financial impact even a short-term temporary closure has on families.
-Unfortunately, as much as we do understand these costs for parents, the cost of staffing and running school doesn't change for us.
-If there is a longer closure or further intensified crisis, our board will have to evaluate the situation at that time, but there are no guarantees that we could discount tuition and still continue to have a viable program.
+As much as we do understand these costs for parents, the cost of staffing and running school doesn't change for us if we are temporarily on distance learning.
+If there is a longer closure or further intensified pandemic, our board will evaluate the situation at that time, but there are no guarantees that we could discount tuition and still continue to have a viable program.
 We really appreciate families understanding and making sure you are ready to make the annual commitment when you sign on for our program.
 And, in return, we are committed to offering a high quality program, with or without a temporary closure.

 Q. What else should I know?